Chippewa Valley Museum Planning Gifts

 There are other options as well: charitable gift annuities, charitable remainder trusts, even real estate.
 Take the time to consider your options carefully and plan your gift in consultation with your family, lawyer or financial and/or tax advisor.

 This information and material is intended to provide general examples and is for illustration purposes only.
 The Chippewa Valley Museum does not give legal or financial advice.
-We strongly recommends that donors review this information and material with independent legal, financial and/or tax advisors.
+We strongly recommend donors review this information and material with independent legal, financial and/or tax advisors.